kubade123/gg-finalterm-frontend/README.md

 ## Installation

-Use the package manager [npm](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager npm.

 ```bash
 npm install